celesrenata/pfsense-ultimate-config/README.md

 ![venv-virtualbox-pfsense-network-2.png](images/venv-virtualbox-pfsense-network-2.png)
     9. Make note of the MAC addresses used by virtualbox otherwise you will not know which is which when setting up pfSense.
     10. Once updated, we will create the second virtual machine.
-6. Create a new Virtual Machine for gentoo LiveCD, give it enough power that you don't 5 minutes waiting for it to boot, you're not using all those extra cores anyway [=:
+6. Create a new Virtual Machine for the Debian LiveCD, give it enough power that you don't 5 minutes waiting for it to boot, you're not using all those extra cores anyway [=:
 ![venv-virtualbox-debian-setup-1.png](images/venv-virtualbox-debian-setup-1.png)
 ![venv-virtualbox-debian-setup-2.png](images/venv-virtualbox-debian-setup-2.png)
 ![venv-virtualbox-debian-setup-3.png](images/venv-virtualbox-debian-setup-3.png)
     1. Select the virtual machine we just created and click **Settings > Network > Adapter 1**.
     2. Change the attached network to **Internal Network**.
     3. Change the name to **pfSense**.
+    4. Click **General > Advanced**
+    5. Update **Shared Clipboard** to **Bidirectional**
-    4. Save changes.
+    6. Save changes.

 ## Install Virtual pfSense
 1. Start the pfsense virtual machine.